mchav/dataframe/docs/coming_from_polars.md

 print(result)
 ```

 Polars's `groupBy` does an implicit select.
-In dataframe the select is written explcitly.
+In dataframe the select is written explicitly.

 We implicitly create a `Count` variable as the result of grouping by an aggregate.
 In general when for a `groupByAgg` we create a variable with the same name as the aggregation to store the aggregation in.

 ```haskell
 let decade d = (year d) `div` 10 * 10